HelloElwin/HelloElwin.github.io/_posts/2025-02-11-phd-application-retrospective.md

 ### Materials

-Here are links to my CV and SoP: [CV](https://helloelwin.github.io), [SoP for Berkeley](https://helloelwin.github.io).
+Here are links to my CV and one of my SoPs: [CV](https://helloelwin.github.io/files/2025/phd-application-cv.pdf), [SoP](https://helloelwin.github.io/files/2025/sop-berkeley.pdf).
 For all programs I only modified the last section of the SoP, keeping the rest unchanged.
 My recommendation letters are from three professors I worked closely with.
 I guess they (or at least their PhD students) knew me well.

 ### School/Faculty selection